Richard Hooker

 Richard Hooker (25 March 1554 – 2 November 1600) was an English priest in the Church of England and an influential theologian.
 He was one of the most important English theologians of the sixteenth century.
 His defence of the role of redeemed reason informed the theology of the seventeenth-century Caroline Divines and later provided many members of the Church of England with a theological method which combined the claims of revelation, reason and tradition.

 Scholars disagree regarding Hooker's relationship with what would later be called "Anglicanism" and the Reformed theological tradition.
 Traditionally, he has been regarded as the originator of the Anglican via media between Protestantism and Catholicism.
-However, a growing number of scholars have argued that he should be considered as being in the mainstream Reformed theology of his time and that he only sought to oppose the extremists (Puritans), rather than moving the Church of England away from Protestantism.
+However, a growing number of scholars have argued that he should be considered as being in the mainstream Reformed theology of his time and that he sought only to oppose the extremists (Puritans), rather than moving the Church of England away from Protestantism.
 The term "Anglican" is not found in his writings and indeed first appears early in the reign of Charles I as the Church of England moved towards an Arminian position doctrinally and a more "Catholic" look liturgically under the leadership of Archbishop William Laud.

 Youth (1554–1581)

 Details of Hooker's life come chiefly from Izaak Walton's biography of him.
 Hooker was born in the village of Heavitree in Exeter, Devon sometime around Easter Sunday (March) 1554.
 He attended Exeter Grammar School until 1569.
 Richard came from a good family, but one that was neither noble nor wealthy.
 His uncle John Hooker was a success and served as the chamberlain of Exeter.

 Hooker's uncle was able to obtain for Richard the help of another Devon native, John Jewel, bishop of Salisbury.
 The bishop saw to it that Richard was accepted to Corpus Christi College, Oxford, where he became a fellow of the society in 1577.
 In addition to his assistance securing admittance, Jewel also agreed to fund Hooker's education.
 On 14 August 1579 Hooker was ordained a priest by Edwin Sandys, then bishop of London.
 Sandys made Hooker tutor to his son Edwin, and Richard also taught George Cranmer, the great nephew of Archbishop Thomas Cranmer.
-In 1580 he was deprived of his fellowship for "contentiousness" having campaigned for the losing candidate (Rainoldes, a lifelong friend who would become a leader of the Puritan party and participate in the Hampton Court Conference of 1604) in a contested election to the presidency of the college.
-However, he recovered it when Rainoldes finally assumed the post".
+In 1580 he was deprived of his fellowship for "contentiousness" having campaigned for the losing candidate (John Rainolds, a lifelong friend who would become a leader of the Puritan party and participate in the Hampton Court Conference of 1604) in a contested election to the presidency of the college.
+However, he recovered it when Rainolds finally assumed the post".